St. Louis Metropolitan Police Department: Ranks and insignia

 Police Officer (Trainee) is the initial rank of oncoming Metropolitan Police officers, held while undergoing training at the Metropolitan Police Academy.

-Police Chief
+Police Commissioner

-Police Chief of the Metropolitan Police Department – City of St. Louis is an office held by the highest-ranking member of the Metropolitan Police Department.
+Police Commissioner of the Metropolitan Police Department – City of St. Louis is an office held by the highest-ranking member of the Metropolitan Police Department.
 St. Louis has had 36 police chiefs (including interim chiefs) since 1861.
-For a full list of past and current police chiefs, visit the Chief of the St. Louis Metropolitan Police Department page.
+For a full list of past and current police chiefs, visit the Commissioner of the St. Louis Metropolitan Police Department page.

 Lieutenant Colonel

 Lieutenant Colonels command the Bureaus of Professional Standards, Support Operations, and Operations and Crime Control Strategies.